FreedomTrail/TensorRT_ROS_TX2/TF_TensorRT_Inf/README.md

 Notice:
 It takes some time to compile a TensorRT model when the first launching.
-After that, TensorRT engine can be created directly with the serialized .bin file To get more memory, it's recommended to turn-off X-server.
+After that, TensorRT engine can be created directly with the serialized .plan file To get more memory, it's recommended to turn-off X-server.

 More information,Please go to https://github.com/AastaNV/TRT_object_detection, It implement on Jetson Nano.